Interventional - Drug

 The COMPASS MRI substudy was the first randomized trial of an anticoagulant to prevent covert brain infarcts in patients with atherosclerotic vascular disease.
 Evidence that rivaroxaban reduces covert stroke better than, or in addition to, aspirin would have an immense potential public health impact.

-COMPASS-MIND is a phase II trial seeking evidence of efficacy in a convenience sample of approximately 1500 participants randomized to the COMPASS study.
-The substudy will be conducted concurrently with the main study in a subset of centers with access to high-quality, reasonably-priced MR imaging.
+COMPASS-MIND was a phase II trial seeking evidence of efficacy in a convenience sample of approximately 1500 participants randomized to the landmark COMPASS (Cardiovascular Outcomes for People Using Anticoagulation Strategies) study.
+The substudy was conducted concurrently with the main study, in a subset of centers with access to high-quality, reasonably priced magnetic resonance imaging (MRI).

 The COMPASS-MIND substudy will examine the effect of the antithrombotic therapies being tested in COMPASS on covert cerebral ischemia, thereby providing additional information about mechanisms of disease and treatment benefits.